dextercayago/front-end-meta-capstone/README.md

-# Little lemon restaurant online rservation system
+# Little lemon restaurant online booking reservation

+## Run these command to use
+* npm install
+* npm run dev

 ## Description
-Welcome to the Little Lemon Restaurant Online Reservation System!
+Welcome to the Little Lemon Restaurant Online booking reservation!
 This is a capstone project for the Meta Front End Development course, developed using React hooks, HTML, and CSS.